-We did both parks in one day and I don’t regret it.
+We did both parks in one day and I'm glad we did.
 Families with lots of energy and no mobility limitations should be able to walk all over both parks with little trouble.
 Families who want to cover less ground at a slower pace, and dig deeper into one park for less money may prefer the 1-Park option.

 Where to stay

 Disneyland Paris is located about 20 miles/40 km outside of Paris.
-That’s no small distance, but you can easily get there on public transportation.
-For one day in Disneyland Paris, it made sense for us to stay at our AirBnB in Paris, and take the train.
+That's no small distance, but you can easily get there on public transportation in about an hour.
+For one day in Disneyland Paris, it made sense for us to stay at our AirBnB in Paris and take the train.

 There are many Disney hotels and partner hotels near Disneyland Paris to choose from.
 If you plan to visit Disneyland Paris for more than one day, I would definitely consider the Disney hotels or other local hotels.
 Click the button to check rates and read reviews for hotels at or near Disneyland Paris at TripAdvisor.com.